andygrunwald/go-gerrit/README.md

 The library was implemented based on the REST API of Gerrit version 2.11.3-1230-gb8336f1 and tested against this version.

 This library might be working with older versions as well.
-If you notice an incompatibility [open a new issue](https://github.com/andygrunwald/go-gerrit/issues/new) or try to fix it.
+If you notice an incompatibility [open a new issue](https://github.com/andygrunwald/go-gerrit/issues/new).
+We also appreciate your Pull Requests to improve this library.
-We welcome contribution!
+We welcome contributions!

-### What about adding code to support the REST API of an optional plugin?
+### What about adding code to support the REST API of an (optional) plugin?

-It will depend on the plugin, you are welcome to [open a new issue](https://github.com/andygrunwald/go-gerrit/issues/new) first to propose the idea if you wish.
+It will depend on the plugin, and you are welcome to [open a new issue](https://github.com/andygrunwald/go-gerrit/issues/new) first to propose the idea and use-case.
-As an example the addition of support for events-log plugin was supported because the plugin itself is fairly popular and the structures that the REST API uses could also be used by `gerrit stream-events`.
+As an example, the addition of support for `events-log` plugin was supported because the plugin itself is fairly popular.
+The structures that the REST API uses could also be used by `gerrit stream-events`.

 ## License

-This project is released under the terms of the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
+This project is released under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).